martvanrijthoven/dicfg/README.md

 - Overwrite config with user_config files/dictionaries, command line interface, and/or presets.
 - Customize merge/replace behavior for dictionaries and lists.
 - Interpolation support for sub-config files, config variables, and environment variables.
-- Build instances from objects directly in the config.
+- Build instance objects directly in the config.
-- Dependency inject via object interpolation: configure all object dependencies directly in the config.
+- Dependency injection via object interpolation: configure all object dependencies directly in the config.
 - Use object attribute interpolation for referencing object attributes directly in the config file.